This post may contain affiliate links. Please read my disclosure for more information.

 8. Bronzer Is a beauty Product to Use Year-Round

 Women in the South are definitely into that year-round glow.
 There is no need to ditch the bronzer just because the season changes.
-Whether you choose matte or sparkly, bronzed skin is a beauty must for women in the south.
+Whether you choose matte or sparkly, bronzed skin is a beauty must for southern women.

 9. Sunscreen, Sunscreen, Sunscreen

 Also, you should splurge and choose a product designed for delicate skin.
-And, when it comes to anti-aging, this is the number one, most important thing you can do!
+And, when it comes to anti-aging, this is the number one, most important part of your beauty routine!
+Always put on your sunscreen at the beginning of each day, even if it is cloudy outside.

 10. Hairspray Is No Joke